 Ward says a glass claim generally falls under the collision/comprehensive portion of an auto insurance policy.
 However, based on the state where the vehicle is insured, a glass claim may be covered under a separate policy that deals only with auto glass.

-Typical policy deductibles range from $250 to $1,000.
+If you ask your ask yourself "will my insurance cover windshield replacement," typical policy deductibles range from $250 to $1,000.
 Repairing a windshield can cost as little as $50, while replacing it can run several hundred dollars, depending on the car's make and model.